freddiejbawden/notes/nc/genetic-programming.md

 We can use co-evolution to define fitness based on others in the population.

-We can use inteligent editing, multiplying by 0 are not going to yield good results generally so we can kill these immeidatly.
+We can use intelligent editing, multiplying by 0 are not going to yield good results generally so we can kill these immediately.

+## Troubleshooting

+GPs can be tricky due to the large search space.
+To help you succeed with them, you can:

+* Study your population; means, varaiance, depth, size etc.
+* Checkpoint your results
+* Control bloat by punishing large programs
+* Accepting that no program is error-free.

+## Cartesian Genetic Programming

+Rather than have a program represented as a tree, we use a graph built from primitives.
+This allows for more complex evolution of the GP.

+We use a two dimensional method to allow the network add more complexity by passing values between nodes no just processing it in one.

+Many nodes don't effect the output, this is similar to junk DNA.
+To combat this we choose a small group of functions to hopefully evolve the useful ones.

+## Neuroevolution

+Designing CNN architectures still requires expert knowledge and a lot of trail and error.

+Neuroevolution uses genome for high-level building blocks of a neural network, such as
+* convolution
+* max pooiling
+* summation
+* concatenation

+The phenotype is the actual neural network, fitness is determined bt training on a test set